bobcgausa/cook-js/README.md

 ## How Does This Work?

 b2.js is a library to add Box2D support (http://box2d.org/) to P5.  box2d-html5.js is also included as it contains Box2D.
-There is a tutorial with mny links to JSFiddle examples here (http://professorcook.org/CHAPphysics.pdf).
+There is a tutorial with many links to JSFiddle examples here (http://professorcook.org/CHAPphysics.pdf).

 # Welcome to Particles for P5!